tlklein/oracle-sql-clouddb/README.md

-# oracle-sql-clouddb
+# Oracle Cloud Database
-A collection of documents and scripts for a Oracle SQL database using Oracle SQL Developer.
+A collection of documents and scripts for an Oracle SQL database using Oracle SQL Developer.

 # Document Structure